photobooth-rbx/photobooth-plugin/README.md

 https://github.com/user-attachments/assets/8ba14795-c398-4e1d-b660-f64eec1f0795

-You'd like a full rundown of the plugin checkout the devforum post linked above.
+If you'd like a full rundown of the plugin checkout the devforum post linked above.